 I spent every free moment folding paper.
 Soon, it became an impulse.
 Even on the subway!
 Nearly every station had a stall of the free daily.
 Hours of commuting, cutting and creasing the newspaper, went by in minutes.
 It was a struggle to look out for my stop!

 As my skills progressed, I challenged myself continuously.
 When I felt I had mastered a particular fold, I attempted others more intricate and complex.
 With each new crease, I came closer and closer to forming and defining my work.
 ‘Folding’ was an art and art form combined.

 I searched books, magazines, art galleries, and art-supply stores to build upon my perspective and practice.
 Origamists offered technique.
 Furniture and interior designers demonstrated the beauty of negative space.
-Artist, Bridget Riley, provided clear inspiration; Jun Kaneko, indistinctly, but equally vital.
+Artist, Bridget Riley (who features on Artsy) provided clear inspiration; Jun Kaneko, indistinctly, but equally vital.
 A selection of papers was tested along with many kinds of folds.
 In the end, what I most responded to wasn’t the fold itself, but what the fold could express.